Are-Jae/ExpressYourself/README.md

 ## Future Usage

-I would like to convert this webpage into a mobile app
+- I would like to convert this webpage into a mobile app
+- I would like for this app to have more customizable design features

 ## Credit